ACTRAISER

 s

 Actraiser is a delightful game and it doesn't fail to impress.
-It is reminiscent of the good old days of addictive, fun and simple gameplay.
-It cleverly welds together two different genres and, despite being not as complex as other heavy weights such as Populous or Powermonger, Epyx's virtuosity still brings the right amount of ingredients together and definitely takes the genre to a new ground.
-The action phases, even if not ground-breaking, are well above average and the simulation phases are fun and really addictive.
-Finally, the brilliant music tracks composed by Yuzo Koshiro (Ys, YsII, Sorcerian) will stick to your mind for weeks, if not years.
+It is reminiscent of the good old days of addictive, fun and smart gameplay.
+It cleverly welds together two different genres and, despite being not as complex as other heavy weights such as Populous or Civilization, Quintet's virtuosity still brings the right amount of ingredients together, and definitely takes the genre to new grounds.
+The action phases, even if not groundbreaking, are well above average and the simulation phases are fun and really addictive.
+Finally, the brilliant soundtrack composed by Yūkō Koshiro (Ys, Sorcerian) will stick to your mind for weeks, if not years to come.
 A definite masterpiece.

 PLEASE CLICK HERE IF VGDEN GAME MENU IS MISSING